 What are the Great Books?
 Always original sources, and never textbook summaries.
 Texts that are foundational to our culture, which are so rich that readers continue to find new insights upon reading and re-reading, whether they were written yesterday or centuries ago.
 Examples: Homer’s Iliad.
 The Bible.
 Plato’s Republic.
 The Federalist Papers.
 Euclid’s Elements.
 Augustine’s Confessions.
 Aristotle’s Physics.
 Shakespeare’s Hamlet.
 Kant’s Critique of Judgment.
 Darwin’s Origin of Species.
 Wollstonecraft’s Vindication of the Rights of Women.
 Einstein’s Relativity.

 These books are voices in the Great Conversation—the conversation Western civilization has been having with itself since it began.
 It’s a conversation that asks the fundamental questions about human life.
 What is the life most worth living?
 What is the nature of freedom, and is freedom always a good thing?
 How can I know whether I am leading an ethical life?
-And when you study and discuss the Great Books, you’re not simply a spectator.
+When you study and discuss the Great Books, you’re not simply a spectator.
 You’re participating in that conversation.

 So, are you interested in the American founding?
 In the scientific method?
 In philosophy?
 Read more about our curriculum.